newatoms/guides/get-clients/readme.md

 **Business Relevance for the prospect**

+* What are the goals of the prospect/company?

+* What is the vision of the prospect/company?

 * What can you find out about the prospect/company that relates to your service?

-* Can you formulate a tangible example of the value your service would add to the prospect/company?
+* Can you formulate a tangible example of how your service can help the prospect/company get closer to their goal?

-* What can you find out about the vision of the prospect/company that relates to the vision of your service?
+* Can you formulate a tangible example of how your service is in line with the vision of the prospect/company?

-* Can you formulate a tangible example of how these two visions relate in a positive way?
+* Can you formulate a tangible example of how the vision of the prospect/company and the vision of your service relate in a positive way?

 **Personal Relevance for the prospect**